 Kent isn’t called the Garden of England for no reason.
 The county is home to multiple AONBs (Areas of Outstanding Natural Beauty), making it the perfect playground for photography enthusiasts.
 Kent offers multiple fantastic locations for photographing, including spots with wildlife, landscapes, seascapes, and everything in between.
+This makes Kent a great area for keen photographers, whether professional or amateur - there’s something amazing to take a photo of in just about every part of the county - be it wildlife, landscape or architecture.
+If you’re looking for some great areas in Kent for photography, we can certainly help!
 Here, we share the 10 of the best spots for photography in Kent.

 Conveniently located just outside of Maidstone, Leeds Castle is very popular amongst photography enthusiasts and offers a variety of settings in which to shoot.
 The gardens, grounds and lakes are ideal for macro floral photography or for landscapes of wooded areas.
 The castle itself and other buildings on the property allow the perfect opportunity for architectural photography as well.

 The dramatic and instantly recognisable White Cliffs of Dover are an iconic location and make for the perfect photographic playground.
 On a clear day, shots taken from the cliffs will offer a glimpse of France in the distance.
 The cliffs are also the perfect location for photographers who utilise drones in their art.
 Walking along the trail along the top of the cliffs will offer a number of chances to photograph different views of the area.